openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 A default method can be explicitly declared *private* in an interface body.

-A block of code that represents the body of a default method in an interface provides a default implementation for any class unless such class overrides the method to implement the interface.
+A block of code that represents the body of a default method in an interface provides a default implementation for any class if such class does not override the method to implement the interface.

 .. index::